-The ownership is employees agreeing to their roles and planning strategically to achieve the same.
+The ownership is employees agreeing to their roles and planning strategies to achieve the same.
 It is a two-way process; an employee will take charge of his/her work when given a proper environment and vice-versa.
-Company culture decides if employees will take responsibility of their work or if they will continue to pass the buck.
+Company culture decides if employees will take responsibility for their work or if they will continue to pass the buck.

-Unless employees feel a sense of ownership towards their work, they will not take complete responsibility of it.
-The importance of being in-charge of one’s work has long been acknowledged and researchers have proven how some materialistic mechanisms of creating ownership such as ESOPs help in increasing performance.
-According to results of Global Social Survey (GSS), 1.3% employees with stock ownership were laid off as compared to a 9.5% rate for employees who did not own stocks.2 Furthermore, the same survey showed that employees, probably because of having job security, tend to be more productive and hard-working if they are under employee ownership.3
+Unless employees feel a sense of ownership towards their work, they will not take complete responsibility for it.
+The importance of being in charge of one’s work has long been acknowledged and researchers have proven how some materialistic mechanisms of creating ownership such as ESOPs help in increasing performance.
+According to results of the Global Social Survey (GSS), 1.3% of employees with stock ownership were laid off as compared to a 9.5% rate for employees who did not own stocks.2 Furthermore, the same survey showed that employees, probably because of having job security, tend to be more productive and hard-working if they are under employee ownership.3

 Building an environment of Trust and Autonomy

 “Trust is the confidence among team members that their peers’ intentions are good, and that there is no reason to be protective or careful around the group.
-In essence, teammates must get comfortable being vulnerable with one another.”
+In essence, teammates must get comfortable being vulnerable with one another.”–Patrick Lencioni4

-Research done by the Ken Blanchard Companies concluded that when leaders engage in coach-like behaviors, trust is formed in an organisation.
-The resulting trust generates positive emotions among the employees and they are willing to go above and beyond for their organisation.
-Furthermore, trusting environment leads to an increase in the employee performance along with the increase in factors such as; Discretionary effort, Willingness to endorse the organization, Willingness to stay with the organization, Desire to be a good organizational citizen.5
+Research done by the Ken Blanchard Companies concluded that when leaders engage in coach-like behaviors, trust is formed in an organization.
+The resulting trust generates positive emotions among the employees and they are willing to go above and beyond for their organization.
+Furthermore, a trusting environment leads to an increase in employee performance along with the increase in factors such as; Discretionary effort, Willingness to endorse the organization, Willingness to stay with the organization, Desire to be a good organizational citizen.5

-Figure 1.0 shows the Job Demand Control (JDC) Model by Robert Karasek.6 It emphasizes on two aspects: height of strain (job demands) and decision latitude (job control).
-The former include the requirements at a job, time pressure, job effort and difficulty.
-The latter includes the freedom and independence an employee has, to organize and complete the job demands, it includes both competence and decision making authority.
+Figure 1.0 shows the Job Demand Control (JDC) Model by Robert Karasek.6 It emphasizes two aspects: height of strain (job demands) and decision latitude (job control).
+The former include the requirements at a job, time pressure, job effort, and difficulty.
+The latter includes the freedom and independence an employee has, to organize and complete the job demands, it includes both competence and decision-making authority.
 When the jobs are highly demanding and employees are not given any control over the same, they experience a lot of stress.
-This doesn’t lead to a conclusion that having high demands is wrong because despite demanding jobs, if the individual is given control, they feel far less stressed.
+This doesn’t lead to a conclusion that having high demands is wrong because despite demanding jobs if the individual is given control, they feel far less stressed.

 Figure 1.1: Job Demand Control Model By Robert Karasek

 Active jobs would be the ones that give high autonomy to the employees along with demanding/challenging work.
 According to Robert Karasek, employees who come under this category are intrinsically motivated and are open to accepting new challenges.
 Passive jobs are simple jobs that include repetitive and production work.
-Low strain jobs are usually mundane in nature and ones with which employees might get bored easily.
-High strain jobs are those that are demanding but give little or no control to its employees, these are the most stressful jobs.
+Low-strain jobs are usually mundane in nature and ones with which employees might get bored easily.
+High-strain jobs are those that are demanding but give little or no control to their employees, these are the most stressful jobs.

-Why should organisations invest in creating culture of Ownership?
+Why should organizations invest in creating a culture of Ownership?

 Workplace Accountability Study stated that 72% responded that they held other employees accountable but rarely with any success.
 50% of those who were surveyed stated their dislike for workplace accountability because they were unaware of how to implement it effectively.
 Around 81% cited following up with others, about their commitments, as one of the biggest hurdles they experience with their colleagues.8 Lack of ownership occurs when employees are unaware of the importance of their work.
 When employees are not told how their work is helping the company as a whole, they tend to disengage with their work and participate in the blame game.

-We know what ownership of work means, we are aware of the importance and positive impact it creates in the employee productivity and company as a whole, we also have the data and statistics to further strengthen this belief.
+We know what ownership of work means, we are aware of the importance and positive impact it creates on employee productivity and the company as a whole, we also have the data and statistics to further strengthen this belief.
 We need to actively engage in processes and behaviors that will help in creating a culture of ownership in the company.

 - Connors, R. Smith, T. Change the Culture, Change the Game: The breakthrough Strategy for Energising Your Organisation and Creating Accountability for Results.
 USA: PENGUIN